GeorgiaWilcox CountyBail & Release

 Timeline: How Long Until Release?

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 am - 5 pm) is usually faster because court staff are readily available to process the paperwork.
-Weekends and holidays may result in delays.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM to 5 PM) may expedite the release process, as court staff and jail personnel are readily available.

 What Happens After Posting Bail